qoehliang/qoehliang.github.io/docs/blog/aws-cost-optimization.md

 - **Custom dashboards**: Built with CloudWatch and Grafana

 Cost optimization isn't a one-time project - it's an ongoing discipline that requires the right tools, processes, and culture.

----

-*Want to discuss cost optimization strategies for your AWS environment?
-Let's connect!*